provinzkraut/AutoPyTabs/README.md

 ### The solution

-**AutoPyTabs** aims to solve all of these problems by automatically generating versions (using the awsome [ruff](https://github.com/charliermarsh/ruff) project) of code examples, targeting different Python versions **at build-time**, based on a base version (the lowest supported Python version).
+**AutoPyTabs** aims to solve all of these problems by automatically generating versions (using the awesome [ruff](https://github.com/charliermarsh/ruff) project) of code examples, targeting different Python versions **at build-time**, based on a base version (the lowest supported Python version).
 This means that: